What Are the Common Window Sizes for Homes?

 Double-hung windows are among the most common types of windows found in homes.
 They’re designed with two sashes, which can both move up or down to open.
 These windows also fit every style of home out there, and they work best for common areas like the living room or den as well as bedrooms — or any room that can benefit from windows that can open.

 One area where double-hung windows stand apart is their dimensions, as they’re typically taller than they are wide.
-Their widths mostly range from 24 inches to 48 inches, and their lengths range from 36 inches to 72 inches.
+Their widths mostly range from 24 inches wide to 48 inches wide, and their lengths range from 36 inches to 72 inches.

 The standard dimensions of double-hung windows include: